JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

 2. Register Form:
     - Reduce and expand the width of the window to verify that the register form works and centres the way expected, that it looks good on all device widths and that the font color and size is appropriate.
     - Confirm validation is working correctly for every form input field.
-    - Confirm that user can register an account.
+    - Confirm that the user can register an account.
     - Confirm that verification email is sent and contains link to confirm email.
     - Confirm when user clicks link that they are brought back to Young Irish Artists, they click confirm and that a toast message confirms that they are now signed in and a registered user.

 3. Footer:
-    - Repeat the verification steps completed for the footer on the Home page.
+    - Repeat the verification steps completed for the Footer on the Home page.
     - Confirm that the appearance of the Footer is identical on all html pages.

 4. Review all functionality and responsiveness on my mobile phone and tablet for the Register Page and confirm that everything on this page is correct.

 #### Login Page
 1. Navigation bar:
-    - Repeat the verification steps that I completed for the Navbar on the Home page.
+    - Repeat the verification steps that I completed for the Navbar on the Home and Register pages.
     - Confirm that the Navbar is appearing as identical on all html pages.

 2. Login Form: